Localization mechanism of $q-$form field on the brane-world by coupling with gravity

-However, when considered as a perturbation to the bulk spacetimne, the KR fields can be localized on the brane through coupling with the dilaton scalar field \cite{TahimPRD0979,CruzEL0988,CEFuPRD1184,YXLiuPRD1285,CruzEPJC1373} or the background scalar field \cite{YZDuPRD1388,Yang1911.11438}.
+However, when considered as the perturbation to the bulk, the KR fields can be localized on the thick $\mathcal{M}_4$ brane with dilaton scalar coupling \cite{TahimPRD0979,CruzEL0988,CEFuPRD1184,YXLiuPRD1285,CruzEPJC1373} or background scalar coupling \cite{YZDuPRD1388}, and on the thick dS$_4$ brane with background scalar coupling \cite{Yang1911.11438}.
+There are less reports on the KR fields within the Anti-de Sitter (AdS$_4$) brane model.
 For comprehensive reviews, see Refs. \cite{YXLiu1707.08541,AhluwaliaPR967}.

-In this paper, we explore a coupling between the kinetic term of the $q-$form fields and the background spacetime with a $D-$dimentional RSII-like brane model.
-Without introducing additional coupling terms, the action for a massless $q-$form field includes a multiplier factor $F(R)$, which is a function of the scalar curvature of the bulk spacetime and incorporates two coupling parameters, $t_1$ and $t_2$.
-With considering this coupling, the investigations on the localization of the KK modes for the $q-$form fields are presented.

-The zero mode for a massless $q-$form field can be localized on the brane when the parameter $t_2$ is positive.
-Additionally, for the case where $q<(p-1)/2$, the inclusion of a negative parameter $t_2$ is permissible.
-Regarding the massive KK modes, a critical value of $3b/(4p)$ exists for the parameter $t_2$.
-When $t_2<3b/(4p)$, the effective potential of the KK modes tends toward zero when far away from the brane, resulting in the absence of localized massive modes.
-However, resonant KK modes could exist under this condition, and its number increases with the parameters $t_1$ and $t_2$.
-For the case of $t_2=3b/(4p)$, there is a positive limit for the effective potential as the extra dimensional coordinate approaches infinity.
-Consequently, finite massive KK modes can be localized, and the number increases with the parameter $t_1$.
-Finally, when $t_2>3b/(4p)$, a series of infinitely deep wells emerge, confining all massive KK modes on the thick brane.